OpenSwitchNOS/openswitch-ops-lacpd/DESIGN.md

 port table
   port:name
-    -> the name of the port (potential LAG) port:lacp
+    -> the name of the port (potential LAG).
+For LAGs the port name must be "lag#" where # is a positive integer. port:interfaces
-    -> user configuration: active or passive if LACP is configured for port port:interfaces
-    -> user configuration: list of interfaces configured in port (multiple interfaces implies that the port is a LAG) port:lacp_status
+    -> user configuration: list of interfaces configured in port (multiple interfaces implies that the port is a LAG) port:lacp
+    -> user configuration: active or passive if LACP is configured for port.
+       If this column is empty and there are two or more interfaces in the port then the row represents a static LAG. port:other_config
+    lacp-system-id
+      -> user configuration: override system id for this LAG lacp-system-priority
+      -> user configuration: override system priority for this LAG lacp-time
+      -> user configuration: "fast" or "slow" LACP heartbeats.
+The rate at which LACPDUs are sent.
+A "slow" value means 30 seconds and a "fast" value means 1 second. lacp-fallback
+      -> user configuration: "true" means that the LAG fallbacks to a single active interface when no partner is detected.  "false" means that when no partner is detected all interfaces are blocked. port:lacp_status
     -> written with the current status of LACP negotiation (if configured) bond_speed